-VUMAT for the JHB and JH-2 ceramic model
+Abaqus VUMAT for the JHB and JH-2 Ceramic Model

-VUMAT JHB and JH-2 ceramic model: The purpose of this package(VUMAT for the JHB and JH-2 ceramic model) is to teach you, how to use Johnson-Holmquist (JH-2) and Johnson, Holmquist, and Beissel (JHB) built-in material models to simulate the failure behavior of brittle materials.
+The purpose of the Abaqus VUMAT JHB and JH-2 Ceramic Model tutorial course is to learn, how to use Johnson-Holmquist (JH-2) and Johnson, Holmquist, and Beissel (JHB) built-in material models to simulate the failure behavior of brittle materials like ceramics.

-With the release of Abaqus/Explicit 6.10, two constitutive models for ceramics and other brittle materials are included as built-in VUMATs:
+With the release of Abaqus/Explicit 6.10 and later, two constitutive models for ceramics and other brittle materials are included as built-in material VUMATs:

 - Johnson, Holmquist, and Beissel (JHB)